txtsd/IdleZPGBot/README.md

 - **precompute_exponent**: The exponent used for scaling the time required to level up.
 - **additional_time_per_level**: The additional time in seconds required per level after level 60.
 - **refresh_interval**: The interval in seconds at which the user list is refreshed.
-- **penalty_multiplier**: The multiplier applied to the XP penalty for actions such as talking, parting, quitting, and changing nicks.
+- **penalty_multiplier**: The multiplier applied to the XP penalty for actions such as talking, parting, quitting, changing nicks, and being kicked.

 #### `[logging]` Section

 - **console_log_level**: The log level for console output.
 Possible values are `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.

 ### Database Details